 With the economy improving, as a business manager or owner, you can just sit back, relax, and watch the sales roll in, right?
 Not quite.
-As the labor market grows, the availability of applicants for staffing shrinks.
+As the labor market changes, the availability of applicants for staffing tightens.
 Many managers respond to this with a strategy of filling positions as quickly as possible.
 Any warm body will do.
 While this knee-jerk reaction may feel like it’s your only option, it’s one that’s likely to make your staffing situation worse.

 As you work to fill positions and build your staff, focus on your long-term staffing needs rather just your short-term requirements.
 Here are some tips for smart staffing.